mayayev/FitFiberToOctagon/README.md

 # FitFiberToOctagon

 The purpose of this algorithm is to fit fiber cross section images to the projected octagonal shape, and extract relevant information:

-Core cebter location
+* Core center location

-Cladding center location
+* Cladding center location

-Doncentricity face to face and edge to edge
+* Concentricity face to face

+* Concentricity edge to edge